 Following Treatment Guidelines

-To successfully treat MRSA, the antibiotic treatment should be continued until the medication is finished, not when the symptoms are gone or the infection appears to be getting better.
+To successfully in treatment, the antibiotics should be continued until the medication is finished, not when the symptoms are gone or the infection appears to be getting better.
 When antibiotics are not taken for as long as prescribed for treatment, it can cause bacteria to mutate and evolve into resistant strains.
 It can also cause a more serious infection because the stronger bacteria survive and reproduce.
 The in-discriminant and irresponsible use of antibiotics in the past is responsible for the development of MRSA and other resistant Staphylococcus aureus bacteria.